Dungeons & Dragons

 For Teens

-- A Character
+• A Character

-- Dice
+• Dice

 For Players WHO HAVE NEVER PLAYED Dungeons and Dragons:

-We are more than happy to welcome people who have never played Dungeons and Dragons before; however, Dungeons and Dragons has a steep learning curve and our limited time combined with using Zoom for these events makes it difficult to teach new players how to play.
+We are more than happy to welcome people who have never played Dungeons and Dragons before; however, Dungeons and Dragons has a steep learning curve and our limited time for these events makes it difficult to teach new players how to play.
 We are happy to help you learn to play to the best of our abilities, but in addition to joining us you may want to use some external resources yourself.

 Wizards of the Coast, the company that produces Dungeons and Dragons, has a great free guide for getting started playing the game.
 The reference is long, but to get a general sense of the rules and how to play, you only need to read chapters 7, 8, and 9 (pages 60 through 80).
-If you have any questions about what you read, feel free to get in touch with us and we will do our best to answer your question.
+If you have any questions about what you read, feel free to get in touch with us and we will do our best to answer your questions.

 Info For All Players